carbon-io/carbon-io/docs/introduction.rst

 * ``/zipcodes/:id`` (``GET``, ``POST``, ``PUT``, ``DELETE``)

 In other use cases you may need a lot of lower-level control over how your endpoints are implemented.
-Carbon.io let's you do this too:
+Carbon.io lets you do this too:

 .. code-block:: javascript